J-a-s-o-n-P/mindzen/README.md

 4. Ensure security best practices
 5. Submit a pull request

+---

 ## License

-MindZen is released under the MIT License.
+MindZen is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute as needed.

+---

 ## Credits
 - Built with vanilla JavaScript, HTML5 Canvas, and CSS3
 - Icons by Font Awesome
 - Font: Inter by Google Fonts

+---

 ## Version History